DominiqueMakowski/CV/cv/content/README.md

 presented in person - see the header of the file for what that drops.

-`service.yml` and `engagement.yml` split one subject between them: what is run *for* the institution (committees, schemes, seminar series, journals) stays in service; what faces *outward* (public debate, media, symposia, paid work for organisations outside the university) goes in engagement.
-The invited doctoral teaching is in neither - it is a card in `teaching-roles.yml`.
+`service.yml` and `engagement.yml` split one subject between them: what is run *for* the institution (committees, schemes, seminar series such as MORSE, journals) stays in service; what faces *outward* (open science advocacy, public engagement, paid work for organisations outside the university) goes in engagement.
+Symposia are neither: they are a card in `talks.yml`.
+The invited doctoral teaching is a card in `teaching-roles.yml`; the two workshops of it that were paid contracts (Basel, Zurich) are also named on the Contracted Instructor card in `engagement.yml`, and the invited card points to it.

+`engagement.yml` is three columns so that `projects.yml`, which closes the section, fits on the same page.
+Its first column is wider than the other two (set in `cv-engagement` in `../typst-template.typ`), and the gap above the projects band is set on the `cv-projects` call in `../cv.qmd` to balance the page; both need retuning if page 3 changes length.

 A grant is named for its project, not its scheme.
 "Behavioural and Communication Science Programme" tells a reader nothing about the research; the scheme belongs